One-dimensional polymers in random environments: stretching vs. folding: Main results

 {\bf Comment 4.} In region $R_5$, the disorder term does not appear in the variational formula.
-In the case $\gb=0$ and $h>0$ (\textit{i.e.}\ $\gamma=\infty$, $\zeta=0$) corresponding to the random walk penalized by its range with no disorder term, the behavior of the random walk is well understood: it is confined in a segment of length $(\pi^{\frac23}\hat h^{-\frac13}) N^{1/3}$ with a random center, see \cite{Schmock90} for the continuum limit of the process.
+In the case $\gb=0$ and $h>0$ (\textit{i.e.}\ $\gamma=\infty$, $\zeta=0$), corresponding to the random walk penalized by its range in a homogeneous way, the behavior of the random walk is well understood: it is confined in a segment of length $(\pi^{\frac23}\hat h^{-\frac13}) N^{1/3}$ with a random center, see \cite{Schmock90} for the continuum limit of the process.
 In our model, we have shown that trajectories are still confined in a segment of length $(\pi^{\frac23}\hat h^{-\frac13}) N^{1/3}$.
-However, disorder should appear in the fluctuations of the log-partition function and in particular we believe that, depending on the strength $\gb_N$ of the disorder interaction, the center of this segment should be determined so as to maximize the amount of potentials in that segment; in particular, it should not be random anymore (under $\bP_{N,\gb_N,h_N}^{\go}$, for almost every realization of $\go$).
-We leave this as an open problem. }
+However, disorder should appear in the fluctuations of the log-partition function and in particular we believe that, depending on the strength $\gb_N$ of the disorder interaction, the center of this segment should be determined by the environment so as to maximize the amount of potentials in that segment; in particular, it should not be random anymore (under $\bP_{N,\gb_N,h_N}^{\go}$, for typical realizations of~$\go$).
+This picture should hold in region $R_5$ as long as the effect of disorder is sufficiently strong.
+More precisely, using the terminology of Section~\ref{sec:heuristics}, the ``disorder'' term is $\hat \gb N^{\frac{\xi}{\ga} -\gamma}$, with $\xi=\frac13 (1+\zeta)$: its effect does not vanish as long as $\gamma < \xi/\ga$, that is as long as $\gamma < \frac{1}{3\ga} (1+\zeta)$.
+In other words, there should be another phase transition inside region $R_5$: the random walk is confined in a segment of length $(\pi^{\frac23}\hat h^{-\frac13}) N^{\xi}$ with $\xi = \frac13 (1+\zeta)$, but under $\bP_{N,\gb_N,h_N}^{\go}$ the location of this segment should be non-random (\textit{i.e.}~determined by the realization of $\go$) when $\gamma < \frac{1}{3\ga} (1+\zeta)$, and random when $\gamma > \frac{1}{3\ga} (1+\zeta)$ (which includes the case $\gb=0$).
+We leave this as an open problem.